-* Expects new supply to outpace demand-growth in 2018
+* OPEC expects new supply to outpace demand-growth in 2018

-* OPEC expects to lose market share as non-OPEC output soars (Updates prices)
+* OPEC expects to lose market share as non-OPEC output soars (Adds comment, updates prices)

 OPEC and several other non-OPEC producers led by Russia began cutting supply in January 2017 to erase a global glut of crude that had built up since 2014.

-The OPEC cuts combined with rising U.S. output mean OPEC is losing market share.
+These cuts and rising U.S. output mean that OPEC is losing market share.

 "In 2018, demand for OPEC crude is forecast at 32.6 million bpd, down by 0.2 million bpd from the previous assessment and 0.2 million bpd lower than a year earlier," OPEC said.